Don’t miss a single bonus

 In exchange for selling his troubled Crown casino company to American private equity firm Blackstone, James Packer is poised to get $3.3 billion in cash and stock.

 His Consolidated Press Holdings company stated it was 'encouraged' by the statement made on Thursday morning.
 Before reaching a decision on its shareholding, CPH will analyze all papers published to the market by Crown Resorts in connection with the binding control transaction, according to a statement made by the corporation.

-Because Crown Resorts’ live casino assets are world-class, the firm has a substantial amount of equity, which reflects the high level of interest in the company.
-While Ziggy Switkowski, the company’s chairman, and CEO, Steve McCann, the company’s top executive, have said they are open to additional proposals,
+Because Crown Resorts' has the best live casino assets, the firm has a substantial amount of equity, which reflects the high level of interest in the company.
+While Ziggy Switkowski, the company's chairman, and CEO, Steve McCann, the company's top executive, have said they are open to additional proposals,

-Another private equity firm’s proposal for Blackstone might increase the takeover price, while bids from other private equity companies could increase the pressure on Blackstone.
-It would take a shareholder vote with 75 percent approval from Crown board members in order for Blackstone to complete a takeover proposal.
+Another private equity firm's proposal for Blackstone might increase the takeover price, while bids from other private equity companies could increase the pressure on Blackstone.
+It would take a shareholder vote with 75% approval from Crown board members in order for Blackstone to complete a takeover proposal.

 Rival Sydney casino operator Star Entertainment Group, which controls Star Casino, proposed a $12 billion merger between the two ASX-listed firms in May, according to the Australian Financial Review.

 Star Entertainment Group withdrew its plan in July after Crown was interrogated by royal commissions on corruption allegations and potential connections to criminal groups.

 However, Star Entertainment CEO Matt Bekier has hinted that the company may be able to make a comeback after its casino was the subject of an investigation for similar violations.

 Crown has also had a rocky start in New South Wales, where a public inquiry determined that the company had assisted in money laundering, leading to the suspension of the casino license for its brand new resort and casino Barangaroo in late 2020.